High Arctic Total Eclipse

 The Svalbard archipelago is the most northerly inhabited landmass on Earth.
 Between here and the North Pole there is only Arctic Ocean and ice.
 In March 2015 these ice encrusted islands will form the stage for what surely will be the eclipse of a lifetime as the low elevation, eclipsed sun will illuminate the glaciated mountain peaks from our observation point near Longyearbyen.
 There is also an excellent chance of seeing the incredible aurora borealis.

 Fly to Oslo the capital of Norway and stay overnight.
-Parks Inn - 1 night.
+Radisson Blu (Oslo Airport) - 1 night.

 Arrive in Longyearbyen

 An early flight from Oslo takes you across the Arctic Circle and into Longyearbyen.
 After a short transfer to the hotel you will be free to explore the town before we meet for the first of John Mason’s presentations.
-The area benefits from a remote and untouched appearence, adding excitement to the forth coming eclipse.
+At just 800 miles from the North Pole Svalbard's snowy landscape reflects its High Arctic location.
+Longyearbyen's industrial heritage is evident in the protected remains of coal mining machinery around the town.
 Possible northern light viewing this evening with your astronomy expert.
-Svalbard Hotel - 3 nights (B)
+Svalbard Hotel or Spitsbergen Guest House - 3 nights (B)